oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ![](../common/images/mobile/401-Create_Client.png)

-2. Create and select a profile to store google credentials.
+2. Create and select a profile to store google credentials like API Key and Sender ID.

     - On the client settings screen, write down your “Application Key” and choose “Profiles”.